Feline idiopathic cystitis: Differential diagnosis of obstructive and non-obstructive cases

 The clinical signs in both obstructive and non-obstructive cases can appear very similar to the owner.
 In particular, stranguria (when a cat strains when urinating), is observed in both cases.
 The differences between the two cases are discussed below.

 A vet will often distinguish between obstructive and non-obstructive cases by checking the cat's bladder.
 A normal, healthy bladder will be semi-full of urine and soft to the touch, like a partially filled balloon.
 However an inflamed bladder (suggestive of cystitis) will have thickened walls.
 The bladder muscles have become inflamed and irritated, provoking an involuntary urge to frequently urinate.
-This manifests as the straining (i.e. stranguria) observed as the cat attempts to void.
-As long as the cat is able to void (even if volumes may be small), the bladder will present as small on examination (i.e. very little urine in it due to frequent emptying) and this is suggestive of non-obstructive cystitis.
+This can manifest as the straining (i.e. stranguria) observed as the cat attempts to void.
+As long as the cat is able to void (even if volumes may be small), the bladder will present as "small" on examination (i.e. very little urine in it due to frequent emptying).
+This suggests the cat has not (yet) blocked.

-However, if the bladder remains distended (i.e. full of urine) then the cat is either unable or unwilling to void.
+However, if the bladder remains distended (i.e. full of urine), it is considered "large" and together with the obstructive clinical signs listed above, could suggest blockage.
 The vet will palpate the bladder in an attempt to produce a free-flowing, continuous stream of urine.
 If this does not occur, a potential obstruction will be suspected and further diagnostics like urinalysis, ultrasound and x-rays may be warranted.
-However even an inability to express a distended bladder is not definitive for blockage as the cat may simply actively resist the vet's intervention by "pushing back," due to anxiety or a desire to avoid a painful urination.
+However a large bladder and/or the inability to express it is not definitive for blockage.
+The cat could be resisting the vet's intervention by "pushing back," due to anxiety or a desire to avoid a painful urination.

-A less frequently seen intermediate case is where the bladder presents as normal but is accompanied by straining and frequent attempts at urination.
-This suggests a possible intermittent spasming of the urethra (ie an "on-off" § functional block) which allows voiding at times when the cat is able to relax himself, but prevents it when the urethral muscles tense involuntarily again.
+A less frequently seen intermediate case is where the bladder presents as small but is accompanied by severe straining and frequent attempts at urination.
+This suggests a possible intermittent spasming of the urethra (i.e. an "on-off" § functional block) which allows voiding at times when the cat is able to relax himself, but prevents it when the urethral muscles tense involuntarily again.
 In these instances, the vet may sedate the cat, which relaxes the entire urinary musculature, causing spontaneous urination.

 Pathophysiology

 Feline idiopathic cystitis is above all an inflammatory process.
-Whilst the specific cause is unknown, it appears to be associated with complex interactions among the nervous system, adrenal glands, and urinary bladder.
-Environment also appears to play a role in the pathophysiology and, in some cases, is associated with clinical signs related to the gastrointestinal, cardiovascular, respiratory, nervous, integumentary, and immune systems.

 Non-obstructive episodes of FIC

-Flare-ups of FIC generally begin as non-obstructive incidents involving acute inflammation of the lower urinary tract but where the cat is still able to urinate.
-The majority of cases (85%) remain non-obstructive without escalation into blockage and usually resolve themselves within 7 days with or without treatment.
+Flare-ups of FIC generally begin as non-obstructive incidents.
+They involve acute inflammation of the lower urinary tract but the cat is still able to urinate.
+The majority of cases (85%) remain non-obstructive without escalation into blockage and usually resolve themselves within seven days with or without treatment.